 The most obvious expense is the cost of the parrot itself.

-We’ve created a table of some of the most popular Parrots kept as pets in the UK.
+We’ve created a table of parrot prices in the UK.
 It is only a rough guide because the price will depend on the age and health of the Parrot and where it is located.

 |Parrot species||Average price|